asrayousuf/Team14-Anagrams-/README.md

 Run the code

-Check for the output  in a file named anagramOutput.txt
+Check for the output  in a file named anagramOutput.txt on your Desktop